Philippine Army: World War II

 After the Battle of Bataan, the Japanese began the siege and Battle of Corregidor.
 Defending forces included regiments of the Harbor Defenses of Manila and Subic Bays, the 4th Marine Regiment and other Philippine, U.S. Army and Navy units and soldiers.
 Japanese forces landed at Corregidor on May 5, 1942.
 The island's fall led to the surrender of all defending Filipino and American forces on May 6, 1942.
 About 4,000 of the 11,000 American and Filipino prisoners of war from the island were marched through the streets of Manila to incarceration at Fort Santiago in Intramuros and Bilibid Prison in Muntinlupa, Rizal, which had become Japanese camps.

 With the fall of Corregidor, Filipino and U.S. forces under U.S. command surrendered.
-After the surrender, thousands of Filipinos formerly under U.S. command (especially the former Visayan-Mindanao Force, which had seen little combat) evaded Japanese confinement and hid in the jungle.
+After the surrender, thousands of Filipinos formerly under U.S. command (especially the former Visayas-Mindanao Force, which had seen little combat) evaded Japanese confinement and hid in the jungle.
 Every major island had guerrilla groups; Luzon had a dozen, including the Communist Huks.
 After initial clashes based on religious and political rivalries order was gradually restored, with most willing to trust the United States to grant independence in time.
 Many of these groups worked under the control of General Douglas MacArthur's General Headquarters, Southwest Pacific Area.
 The Japanese occupation of the Philippines saw repeated combat between the Japanese imperial forces, their collaborators and Filipino guerrillas.
 The American and Allied liberation force which began landing on October 17, 1944, was aided by local Filipino soldiers and recognized guerrillas in the liberation of the Philippines.

 President Sergio Osmeña and Major General Basilio J. Valdes ordered the re-establishment of the army.
 The general headquarters of the Philippine Army and the United States Army Forces in the Far East moved to Tacloban, Leyte on October 23.
 From October 17, 1944, to September 2, 1945, local Philippine Constabulary troops, guerrilla units and the American liberation forces fought Imperial Japanese and Kempeitai troops which were supported by the Bureau of Constabulary and Makapili militia.

-After the restoration of the Commonwealth of the Philippines on October 20, 1944, President Sergio Osmena, the government, military officials and cabinet returned from exile in the United States.
+After the restoration of the Commonwealth of the Philippines on October 20, 1944, President Sergio Osmeña, the government, military officials and cabinet returned from exile in the United States.

 After the war, four military areas were activated to take the place of military districts.
-The Armed Forces was reorganized which gave birth to the four major services of the Armed Forces.
+The Armed Forces were reorganized, thereby giving birth to its four major services.
 Headquarters National Defense Forces was renamed General Headquarters Armed Forces of the Philippines.